 Puertasaurus Novas et al., 2005 is the largest titanosaur for which cervical material has been described.
 The single known cervical vertebra is 118 cm in total length, including overhanging prezygapophyses, and its incomplete centrum can be reconstructed after related titanosaurs as having been 105 cm long.
-Cross-scaling with the related Malawisaurus Jacobset al., 1993 yields a total neck length of 9 m.
+Cross-scaling with Malawisaurus Jacobs et al., 1993, which has the most similar cervical vertebrae among titanosaurs known from complete cervical material, yields a total neck length of 9 m.